servivum/docker-system-prune/README.md

 # Docker System Prune

-Executes the `docker system prune` command to allow automatize its execution.
+This image allows you to run `docker system prune` within your Swarm cluster to cleanup your Docker hosts.

+# Requirements

+- Docker (>= 17.10)
+- Docker Swarm Mode
+- Mounted Docker socket

 # Usage

-This image allows you to program automatically when a prune will be done in your hosts.

-The main advantage over external solutions like a cron job is that you can launch it in a cluster easily: "fire & forget"

-For example in a Swarm mode cluster:
+## With Service Command

 ```bash
 docker \